 - shredded cheese

 - sour cream

-Cook the chicken for approximately 10 minutes per side (for boneless thighs – breasts may cook more quickly) until the temperature has reached 160 degrees.
+- Cook the chicken for approximately 10 minutes per side (for boneless thighs – breasts may cook more quickly) until the temperature has reached 160°F.

-Allow to rest for several minutes after removing it from the grill and to allow the temperature to rise another 5 degrees.
+- Allow to rest for several minutes after removing the chicken from the grill and to allow the temperature to rise another 5 degrees.

-Slice the chicken, onions, and peppers into strips.
-Place on tortillas* and top with cheese, lettuce, tomatoes, salsa, sour cream and guacamole.
+- Slice the chicken, onions, and peppers into strips.
+Place on flour tortillas and top with cheese, lettuce, tomatoes, salsa, sour cream and guacamole.